Static-Interface/Sink-Plugins/README.md

 License
 ==============
-This work is licensed under an Apache License Version 2.0.
+This work is licensed under an GNU General Public Licenese v3.
 For more information, read the LICENSE file.

 Coding Standards and Rules
 ==============
+* Each public method should have a javadoc comment
 * JavaDoc, comments, commit message etc. must be of course written in english.
 * Every single "{" and "}" needs to start on a new line.
 * Each keyword like "if", "else", "for" etc. needs to start on a new line.
 Except "else if (...)" which is allowed.